reflex-dev/reflex-web/docs/library/disclosure/tabs.md

 # Tabs
-Tabs are a set of layered sections of content—known as tab panels—that are displayed one at a time.
+Tabs are a set of layered sections of content—known as tab panels that are displayed one at a time.
 They facilitate the organization and navigation between sets of content that share a connection and exist at a similar level of hierarchy.

 ## Basic Example